-The AIXLink/X.25 product supports the use of the IBM 2-Port Multiprotocol dpmp adapter for X.25 communications.
-As compared to previous releases of the AIXLink/X.25 product, there are minor differences in configuration.
+The AlXlink/X.25 product supports the use of the IBM 2-Port Multiprotocol dpmp adapter for X.25 communications.
+As compared to previous releases of the AlXlink/X.25 product, there are minor differences in configuration.
 However, it is important to note that these differences are primarily internal to the product and do not change the product's capabilities or usage.

-The dpmp adapter is different from the adapters historically used by the AIXLink product, most notably because it has no internal CPU with its own resident operating system (microcode).
-The dpmp adapter is called a "shallow" adapter, whereas other adapters supported by the AIXLink product are called "deep," since they have the capability to change their operation by loading and running a different microcode.
+The dpmp adapter is different from the adapters historically used by the AlXlink product, most notably because it has no internal CPU with its own resident operating system (microcode).
+The dpmp adapter is called a "shallow" adapter, whereas other adapters supported by the AlXlink product are called "deep," since they have the capability to change their operation by loading and running a different microcode.

-Also, the dpmp adapter driver has its own interface, different from the interface to the existing AIXLink/X.25 twd driver.
-The twd driver uses a STREAMS interface, and the dpmp driver (called hdlc) presents a CDLI (non-STREAMS) interface.
+Also, the dpmp adapter driver has its own interface, different from the interface to the existing AlXlink/X.25 twd driver.
+The dpmp driver (called hdlc) presents a CDLI (non-STREAMS) interface and the twd driver uses a STREAMS interface.